mind-and-motion/mind-and-motion.github.io/index.md

 {:.organiser-photo}
 ![Pavlo Bazilinskyy]({{ site.url }}{{ site.baseurl }}/assets/pavlo-bazilinskyy.jpg)

-Department of Industrial Design, Eindhoven University of Technology, Eindhoven, The Netherlands ([p.bazilinskyy@tue.nl](mailto:p.bazilinskyy@tue.nl))
+Department of Industrial Design, Eindhoven University of Technology, Eindhoven, The Netherlands ([p.bazilinskyy@tue.nl](mailto:p.bazilinskyy@tue.nl)).

 Pavlo Bazilinskyy is an assistant professor at TU Eindhoven focusing on AI-driven interaction between automated vehicles and other road users.
 He finished his PhD at TU Delft in auditory feedback for automated driving as a Marie Curie Fellow, where he also worked as a postdoc.
 He was the head of data research at NEXTdriver.
 Pavlo is a treasurer of the Marie Curie Alumni Association (MCAA) and was a director of the Research and Innovation unit of the Erasmus Mundus Association (EMA).